vmware-tanzu/community-edition/docs/packaging/creation/testing.md

 A package should be tested.
 The 2 most typical types of tests are Unit and End to End.

 The `test` directory should include a separate README.md file that documents how to setup and execute those tests.
-If needed, include a `Makeflie` as well.
+If needed, include a `Makefile` as well.

 ## Unit Tests